-Depending on the POS provider, there may be an in-house integrated payment processing solution available to you.
-An integrated solution is ideal and will save you lots of time every day.
+Depending on the POS provider, there may be an in-house embedded payment processing solution available to you.
+An embedded solution is ideal and will save you lots of time every day.
 In the United States, Lightspeed Retail POS users can process their payments with Lightspeed Payments.

-If you’re not planning to use an all-in-one integrated POS and payment processing solution, you’ll need to also sign up for a merchant account at this point.
+If you’re not planning to use a unified POS and payment processing solution, you’ll need to also sign up for a merchant account at this point.
 This can be done at any bank.

 Once you have your POS selected, you need a payment processor to start selling.

 If your chosen payment processor is integrated directly into your POS system, you can skip to point 3.